andehury/YOYO-Fusion/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ---

-Note: This tool merges weights only.
-It does not merge tokenizers, configs, or generation settings—those are copied from the config_dir model.
+**Note**: This tool merges weights only.
+It does not merge tokenizers, configs, or generation settings—those are copied from the `config_dir` model.
 Always verify compatibility of input models (same architecture, vocab size, etc.).